GenerGener/ONT_homopolymer_screen/README.md

 This will:
 1. Identify homopolymers and repeats
 2. Find default k-mers (6-mers and 7-mers)
-3. Generate BED, CSV, and metadata files
+3. Generate BED*, CSV, and metadata files *TODO check BED/GTF/GFF; check basing as in telomere-finder

 ## Advanced Usage